Planning your Istanbul layover in 2020

 How to make the most of your short layover in Istanbul

 I hope you enjoyed reading this guide of how to spend a layover in Istanbul!
 As you’ve probably recognized by now, this city is jam-packed with incredible things to see and do.
-A layover in Istanbul does not do a justice to the endless list of historic, cultural, and entertainment attractions scattered around the city.
+An overnight layover in Istanbul does not do a justice to the endless list of historic, cultural, and entertainment attractions scattered around the city.

 Once you visit here once, whether it be for 8 hours or even a full day, you will likely return again and again.

 How would you spend a layover in Istanbul?

 Happy Travels! – Jon

 *As an Amazon Associate and CJ Affiliate, I may earn from qualifying purchases from the affiliate links in this article.